ACT & Australia, discover the best ways to holiday here this year…

 Cross the Nullarbor and other iconic road trips

 Our vast landscape is jam-packed with highways and byways worth exploration.
-Here, six to drive next.
+Here, eight to drive next.

 GREAT EASTERN DRIVE, TAS

 At roughly 176 kilometres long, the journey from Orford to St Helens takes you through bucolic Tasmanian countryside and past coastal vistas, with plenty of opportunity to stop along the way at quaint towns and villages.

 THE PACIFIC COAST, NSW AND QLD

 Redirect the mail for this roughly 3700-kilometre coast-to-coast trip from Cairns to Broome.
 Along the way you’ll pass through some rock-star destinations, including Katherine in the NT and the Kimberley.

 GIBB RIVER ROAD, WA

 This 660-kilometre road forges through the Kimberley, from Derby to Wyndham, and offers up adventure and scenery in spades.
 Be advised: you will need a 4WD.